stratease/flux-media/readme.txt

 **✨ Smart Features:**
 * **Hybrid approach** - Creates both WebP and AVIF formats for maximum browser compatibility
 * **Video optimization** - Built-in MP4/WebM conversion powered by FFmpeg with configurable quality and bitrate settings
+* **GIF support** - Full support for static and animated GIFs with animation preservation (requires Imagick for animated GIFs)
 * **Automatic conversion** - Optimizes images and videos on upload and processes existing media
 * **WordPress integration** - Works with Gutenberg blocks, galleries, responsive images, and video embeds
 * **Quality control** - Adjustable compression settings for images (60-100% quality) and videos (bitrate and presets)